 Eligible jobholder

-An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than the annual amount of £10,000 (2020/21 figure).
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2021/22 figure).
+Earnings are assessed by converting the pay in the relevant pay period to a yearly figure.

 Final pay

 This is usually the pay in respect of (ie due for) your final year of Scheme membership on which you paid contributions, or one of the previous two years if this is higher.
-It includes your normal pay, contractual shift allowance, bonus, contractual overtime (but not non-contractual overtime), Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay and any other taxable benefit specified in your contract as being pensionable.
+It includes your normal pay, contractual shift allowance, bonus, contractual overtime, Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay and any other taxable benefit specified in your contract as being pensionable.
+It does not include non-contractual overtime.

 Normal Pension Age

-Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2014 (but with a minimum of age 65) and is the age at which you can take the pension you have built up in full.
+Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2014, with a minimum of age 65.
+It is the age at which you can take the pension you have built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
-If you take it later than your Normal Pension Age it's increased because it's being paid later.
+If you take it later than your Normal Pension Age, it's increased because it's being paid later.

 You can use the Government’s State Pension Age calculator (www.gov.uk/calculate-state-pension) to find out your State Pension Age.